CadlyLabs/website/.context/ui_prompt.md

 3. **Success Story Showcase** ("Casos de Éxito")
    - Featured case: Montes del Acabo APPCC platform
-   - Screenshot/mockup of the actual solution
+   - Screenshot/mockup of the actual solution, you can find it in `public/assets/images/demos/`
+   - For the logo of the client, use `public/images/logos/`
    - Results listed as bullet points
    - "Ver demo" CTA